joergkrause/nyaf/README.md

 <div n-router-outlet></div>
 ~~~

 Any kind of parent element will do.
 The router code sets the property `innerHTML`.
 Components, that are being used to provide router content need registration too.
-The also ___must___ have a name, because that's the way the router internally activates the component.
+They  ___must___ have a name, too, because that's the way the router internally activates the component.

 #### Register Routes